theabhinaykumar/Exploratory-Data-Analysis-EDA-on-Retail-Sales-Data/README.md

 This EDA helps in identifying sales patterns and provides data-driven recommendations for business growth.

 ## Author
-Your Name
+Abhinay kumar

 ---
-For any questions, please reach out to me via [LinkedIn](https://linkedin.com/in/yourprofile).
+For any questions, please reach out to me via [LinkedIn]((https://in.linkedin.com/in/theabhinaykumar)).